Data Products

 Additional Flag Columns

-Internal CMAR datasets hold a separate flag column for each variable and QC test; however, these were not published to keep the datasets more manageable for users3.
-If it is crucial for a user to understand which test resulted in a specific flag value for an observation, they can contact CMAR using the information on the website footer.
+Internal CMAR datasets hold a separate flag column for each variable and QC test; however, to keep the datasets more manageable for users, these were not published3.
+If it is crucial for a user to understand which test resulted in a specific flag value for an observation, the user can contact CMAR using the information on the website footer.